 The condensed consolidated interim financial statements for the quarter and nine months ended 30 September 2018 have been prepared in accordance with the Disclosure and Transparency Rules of the Financial Conduct Authority and with IAS 34, 'Interim Financial Reporting' as adopted by the European Union.
+These are approved by the Board of Directors on 7 November 2018.

 The financial information presented in this release does not constitute statutory accounts as defined in Section 434 of the Companies Act 2006.
-The statutory accounts for the year ended 31 December 2017 were approved by the Board of Directors on 14 March 2018.
+The statutory accounts for the year ended 31 December 2017 were approved by the Board of Directors on 9 March 2018.
 The auditor's report on those accounts was unqualified, did not draw attention to any matters by way of emphasis and did not contain a statement under Section 498(2) or (3) of the Companies Act 2006.